-3500Q-DFLASH-11/2017
+3595U-DFLASH-11/2017

-operation.
-Unlike conventional Flash memories that are accessed randomly with multiple address lines and a parallel interface, the Adesto DataFlash[®] uses a RapidS serial interface to sequentially access its data.
-The simple sequential access dramatically reduces active pin count, facilitates hardware layout, increases system reliability, minimizes switching noise, and reduces package size.
+reduces active pin count, facilitates hardware layout, increases system reliability, minimizes switching noise, and reduces package size.
 The device is optimized for use in many commercial and industrial applications where high-density, low-pin count, low-voltage and low-power are essential.

-To allow for simple in-system reprogrammability, the AT45DB161D does not require high input voltages for programming.
+To allow for simple in-system reprogrammability, the AT45DB041D does not require high input voltages for programming.
 The device operates from a single power supply, 2.5V to 3.6V or 2.7V to 3.6V, for both the program and read operations.
-The AT45DB161D is enabled through the chip select pin $\overline{(CS)}$ and accessed via a three-wire interface consisting of the Serial Input (SI), Serial Output (SO), and the Serial Clock (SCK).
+The AT45DB041D is enabled through the chip select pin ($\overline{\text{CS}}$) and accessed via a three-wire interface consisting of the Serial Input (SI), Serial Output (SO), and the Serial Clock (SCK).